faker-ruby/faker/doc/half_life.md

 # Any character from the game
 Faker::HalfLife.character #=> "Gordon Freeman"

+# Any enemy from the game
 Faker::HalfLife.enemy #=> "Houndeye"

+# Any location from the game
 Faker::HalfLife.location #=> "Black Mesa Research Facility"
 ```